Pregnancy SmartSiteTM

 References

-Capogrosso P, Salonia A, Montorsi F. Evaluation and nonsurgical management of benign prostatic hyperplasia.
-In: Partin AW, Dmochowski RR, Kavoussi LR, Peters CA, eds.
+Capogrosso P, Pozzi E, Salonia A, Montorsi F. Evaluation and nonsurgical management of benign prostatic hyperplasia.
+In: Dmochowski RR, Kavoussi LR, Peters CA, et al, eds.
 Campbell-Walsh-Wein Urology.
-12th ed.
-Philadelphia, PA: Elsevier; 2021:chap 145.
+13th ed.
+Philadelphia, PA: Elsevier; 2026:chap 150.

 Kaplan SA.
 Benign prostatic hyperplasia and prostatitis.
 In: Goldman L, Cooney KA, eds.
 Goldman-Cecil Medicine.
 27th ed.
 Philadelphia, PA: Elsevier; 2024:chap 114.

 National Institute of Diabetes and Digestive and Kidney Diseases website.
-Prostate enlargement (benign prostatic hyperplasia). www.niddk.nih.gov/health-information/urologic-diseases/prostate-problems/prostate-enlargement-benign-prostatic-hyperplasia.
-Updated September 2014.
-Accessed July 12, 2023.
+Enlarged Prostate (benign prostatic hyperplasia). www.niddk.nih.gov/health-information/urologic-diseases/prostate-problems/enlarged-prostate-benign-prostatic-hyperplasia.
+Updated June 2024.
+Accessed July 16, 2025.

 Schedule An Appointment